 - Applying a mousse or a gel

 - Apply clips to put the front pieces out of my face and let my hair air dry

 - When the hair is completely dry, scrunch out the crunch and shake my hair with my fingers

 Last Note: The above techniques have really helped me with my curls.
 If I don’t do it this way, I get much less curls than if I take my time and get it right.
 It can take some time, but the results are great!
 So take your time to get a good hair day!

 Do you also use the curly girl method?
 And which techniques do you use?
 Please let me know below!

-Do you want to stay inspired and receive nice tips or Triqs?
-Or do you just want to be informed immediately if there is a new blog online?
-You can follow me on my facebookpage @natuurlijkehaarverzorging or follow me via my Instagram account: @derondr
+Do you want to stay inspired and receive nice tips or triqs?
+Or do you just want to be immediately informed when a new blog is online?
+You can follow me on my Facebook page @natuurlijkehaarverzorging or follow me via my Instagram account: @rachel_naturalhaircare